viklund/courses/r_programming/1611/Exercises/Dataframes.md

 this is not a requirement and different columns can have different modes.

+In this exercise you will learn how to:
+- Create and work with matrices, data frames and lists
+- To perform basic math operator on matrices
+- Use functions to summarize information from data frames
+- Create S3 object from a list

 # Matrices in R<a id="orgheadline3"></a>

 The command to create a matrix in R is `matrix()`.